glautrou/EntityFramework.Docs/entity-framework/core/modeling/entity-types-and-tables.md

 ---
-title: Types and Tables - EF Core
+title: Entity Types and Tables - EF Core
 author: roji
 ms.date: 12/03/2019
 ms.assetid: cbe6935e-2679-4b77-8914-a8d772240cf1
-uid: core/modeling/types-and-tables
+uid: core/modeling/entity-types-and-tables
 ---
-# Types and Tables
+# Entity Types and Tables

 Including a type on your context means that it is included in EF Core's model; we usually refer to such a type as an *entity*.
 EF Core can read and write entity instances from/to the database, and if you're using a relational database, EF Core can create tables for your entities via migrations.